openspending/fiscal-data-package/spec/index.md

 ```

-## Mapping
+## Model and Mapping

-The `mapping` hash links columns in the CSV files ("physical model") to pre-defined semantic concepts like transaction dates, amounts, classifications, administrative hierarchies and geographic locations ("logical model").
+The `model` hash is central to Fiscal Data Package and serves two purposes.
+It defines a "logical model" for the data and it maps columns in the CSV files ("physical model") to columns in the "logical model".

 <img src="https://docs.google.com/drawings/d/1krRsqOdV_r9VEjzDSliLgmTGcbLhnvd6IH-YDE8BEAY/pub?w=710&h=357" alt="" />

 *Diagram illustrating how the mapping connects the "physical" model (raw CSV files) to the "logical", conceptual, model.
 The conceptual model is heavily oriented around OLAP.  ([Source on Gdocs](https://docs.google.com/drawings/d/1krRsqOdV_r9VEjzDSliLgmTGcbLhnvd6IH-YDE8BEAY/edit))*
 {: style="text-align: center"}

+A logical model is a description of the underlying structure and concepts in the data.
+Concepts like dates, amounts, classifications, administrative hierarchies and geographic locations.
+Our approach to describing the logical model is based heavily on the terminology and approach of [OLAP (Online Analytical Processing)][olap].[^why-olap] In particular, we heavily use the OLAP concepts of:

+* Measures: these will be the monetary amounts in the fiscal data
+* Dimensions: dimensions cover all items other than the measure and contain all the descriptive information such as dates, locations, entities receiving and spending money etc etc.

+As we will see, `measures` and `dimensions` are the two main properties of the `model` hash.

+[^why-olap]: We have chosen OLAP because OLAP is specfically designed for situations where there is one (or more) central numerical values and then various classifications of that data.
+Fiscal data has at its heart a single numeric concept: money.
+Hence the fit with OLAP.

 ### Measures